doublecloud/terraform-provider-doublecloud/docs/resources/clickhouse_cluster.md

 Optional:

 - `disk_size` (Number) Storage volume available to a host in bytes
-- `max_disk_size` (Number) Limit for automatical storage volume scale, in bytes.
-Autoscaling disabled if not set.
+- `max_disk_size` (Number) Maximum storage volume the cluster can autoscale in bytes.
+If not set, autoscaling is disabled
 - `replica_count` (Number) Number of hosts per shard
 - `resource_preset_id` (String) ID of the computational resources preset available to a host (CPU, memory, etc.)
 - `shard_count` (Number) Number of shards in the cluster